eh3rrera/ocpj8-notes/09-Java-File-I-O--NIO.2/3-Use-Stream-API-with-NIO.2.md

         .forEach(System.out::println);
 }
 ````
-The example maps each path to it's string representation, filter the results (only files ending in .txt) and print them.Streams implement AutoCloseable, so the try-with-resources block should be used to ensure that the stream's close method is invoked after the stream operations are completed.
+The example maps each path to its string representation, filter the results (only files ending in .txt) and print them.
+Streams implement AutoCloseable, so the try-with-resources block should be used to ensure that the stream's close method is invoked after the stream operations are completed.

 ###Find and Walk
 ````java